Rogart railway station: History

 The Sutherland Railway opened between Bonar Bridge and Golspie on 13 April 1868.
 Among the intermediate stations was one at Rogart, which opened with the line.

 In common with six other stations north of Bonar Bridge (now Ardgay), the station at Rogart was closed on 13 June 1960 with the intention of making economies; but the cuts were seen as too drastic, and Rogart station alone was reopened on 6 March 1961.
 Three months later, on 12 June 1961, it was renamed Rogart Halt, but has since reverted to Rogart.

 Facilities

-The station has benches on both platforms, with a shelter on platform 1, and a waiting area on platform 2. there are also bike racks and a help point on platform 2, as well as a small car park adjacent to platform 2. here are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
+The station has benches on both platforms, with a shelter on platform 1, and a waiting area on platform 2. there are also bike racks and a help point on platform 2, as well as a small car park adjacent to platform 2.
+There are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
 Three old railway coaches offer accommodation, with discounts for those arriving and leaving by train.